vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 ## At what time during the day are charges made?
 Charge _attempts_ are made two times during the day: 08:00 og 16:00 UTC.
 Subsequent attempts are made according to the `retryDays` specified.
+This applies for both our production and test environment (MT).

 ## How do I check my customer's status?
 Get all Agreements for a customer: